 In the text, reference to author(s) of cited works should be made without giving initials, e.g.'... as shown by Jones and Smith.[7]' If the reference carries the names of three or more authors, it should be quoted as '...
-Smith et al.[3]'. if Smith is the first author, or as 'Jones and coworkers,[3]' if Jones is the senior author.
+Smith et al.[3]', if Smith is the first author, or as 'Jones and coworkers,[3]' if Jones is the senior author.
 Tables Tables should be used only if they present information more effectively than running text.
 Numbered tables with suitable captions at the top should be placed after the references.
 Each table must be referred to in the text.
 Column headings should be as short as possible but must define units unambiguously.
-When necessary, an abbreviated or symbolic column heading should be used and explained in Instructions to Authors chimia 2012, 66, No. 1/2 3 the table-heading or in a footnote.
-Footnotes to tables should be labeled ^a, ^b, ^c, etc. and placed at the bottom of the table.
+When necessary, an abbreviated or symbolic column heading should be used and explained in the table-heading or in a footnote.
+Footnotes to tables should be labeled a, b, c, etc. and placed at the bottom of the table.

 Structural Formulae, Schemes, and Figures.
 All graphics must be submitted as separate graphics files.
-Computer platform independent graphic file formats such as encapsulated postscript (eps) or portable document format (pdf) are preferred.
+Computer platform independent graphic file formats such as eps or pdf are preferred.
 Graphics embedded in Wordfiles are not suitable for processing.
-Color graphics are welcome but there will be a charge to cover the extra cost.
-Please contact the Editor for an estimate.